 Holmes Community College embraces the philosophy that the student be provided with opportunities to enhance their education by providing a variety of instructional opportunities.
 HCC ascribes to an "open admissions" policy consistent with all appertaining laws.
 All requirements for admission to Holmes Community College must be met within the first one-fourth of the semester of initial enrollment.
-Failure to provide official documentation within that period will result in the student being charged a missing document fee equal to the amount of tuition and placed on admissions hold.
+Failure to provide official documentation within that period will result in the student being charged a missing document fee equal to the amount of tuition, placed on admissions hold, and possible delays or omissions of Financial Aid.
+Students must hold a valid high school diploma or equivalency diploma to be granted admission, even if prior college coursework has been attained; therefore, an official high school transcript may be requested in addition to other admission requirements if your diploma must be validated for either admissions or financial aid purposes.
 Admission to the college is not the same as admission to a specific program with competitive enrollment.
 Prospective students who are applying to programs with competitive enrollment must apply to that program in addition to applying to the college.

-FULL-TIME STUDENTS
+FIRST-TIME COLLEGE STUDENTS